What's Green About a Greenhouse?

 temperature.
 It may be easy to relate it to sitting in a closed car in the

-temperature.
-That is the same effect that a greenhouse has and that is why
+outside temperature.
+That is the same effect that a greenhouse has and that

 A well constructed greenhouse helps with controlling some of growing